opencrvs/documentation/v1.7.0/general/releases/v.1.1.1-release-notes.md

 # v.1.1.1: Release notes

-**OpenCRVS v1.1.1** is a minor release that contains minor and non-breaking hot-fixes for the **OpenCRVS v1.1.0-stable** release.
+**OpenCRVS v1.1.1** is a minor release that contains minor and non-breaking hotfixes for the **OpenCRVS v1.1.0-stable** release.
 It is to be used in conjunction with a forked country configuration release [v1.1.1](https://github.com/opencrvs/opencrvs-farajaland/releases/tag/v1.1.1)